billiramirez/nextjs-blog/README.md

-Here a starter blog app with Nextjs
+Here a starter blog app with Nextjs!